IRIS

 Binned Data

-A binned sample file consists of some number of periods of equal duration.
+A binned data file consists of some number of periods of equal duration.
 The first period begins (and the last period ends) at midnight.
-The binning interval determines the number of samples collected per day — a shorter interval results in more samples.
-If the period is longer than 30 seconds, the samples are allocated evenly into 30-second bins for storage.
+The binning interval determines the number of periods collected per day — a shorter interval results in more periods.
+If the interval is longer than 30 seconds, the values are allocated evenly into 30-second bins for storage.

 ---|---|---|---|